ChrisWoo0443/cs100-final-project/README.md

 HELP {Category}

-/task addtask - Adds a new task.
+> /task addtask - Adds a new task.

-/task addlist - Adds a new tasklist.
+> /task addlist - Adds a new tasklist.

-/task rename - Renames a task.
+> /task rename - Renames a task.

+> /task changedue - Change due date of a task.

 etc...